Health Care /

 What are the symptoms?

 The first symptoms of measles are like a bad cold-a high fever, a runny nose, sneezing, a sore throat, and a hacking cough.
 The lymph nodes in your neck may swell.
 You also may feel very tired and have diarrhea and red, sore eyes.
-As these symptoms start to go away, you will get red spots inside your mouth, followed by arash Description: camera all over your body.
+As these symptoms start to go away, you will get red spots inside your mouth, followed by arash all over your body.

 When adults get measles, they usually feel worse than children who get it.